 Who are playing chess?

-the answer is the students.
-That is the subject.
+the answer is ‘the students’ – the subject.

 - All the students took part in the dance competition.
 (Subject in the beginning)

-- Will there be your name in the final list?
+- Will there be your name on the final list?
 (Subject in the middle)

 - There, in the shade of a big banyan tree, stood a small boy.
 (Subject at the end)

 - Up went the flag.
 (Subject at the end)

 - Drive your bike slowly.
 (Subject You is understood) (Imperative sentence)

 - Thank you.
 (Subject I is understood) (Imperative sentence)